genomic-medicine-sweden/NGPIris/docs.md

 Mount bucket that is to be used.
 This method needs to executed in order

 for most of the other methods to work.
-It main concerns operations with download and upload.
+It mainly concerns operations with download and upload.

 **Arguments**: